Relaxation in dipolar spin ladders: from pair production to false-vacuum decay

+Interestingly, none of these a priori reasonable expectations are correct, illustrating the highly non-trivial nature of the dynamics of dipolar spins.
 We show that spin relaxation is maximally favored at the dipole orientation for which there is no spin exchange along the legs.
-Moreover, increasing $\Delta$ does not only enlarge the relaxation time scale, but changes qualitatively the long-time evolution, leading to three distinct regimes.
+Moreover, increasing $\Delta$ does not only enlarge the relaxation time scale, but changes qualitatively the long-time evolution, leading to three distinct relaxation regimes.
 The ergodic regime, at low $\Delta$, is characterized by an exponential creation of correlated pairs of spin excitations at short times, followed by a fast relaxation towards equilibrium.
-At large $\Delta$, the system is in a highly metastable, quasi-localized, regime, remaining in the initial state and only relaxing in an exceedingly long timescale, resembling false vacuum decay~\cite{coleman1977}.
-Interestingly, at intermediate $\Delta$, the system is in a partially-relaxed regime, with coexisting partial equilibration and very long-lived partial quasi-localization.
-Using Bogoliubov theory we provide a microscopic understanding of the dynamical regimes.
-Finally, we show that, also counter-intuitively, positional disorder enhances relaxation.
+At large $\Delta$, the system is in a highly metastable, quasi-localized, regime, remaining in the initial state and only relaxing in an exceedingly long timescale resembling false vacuum decay \cite{coleman1977,Lagnese2021,PRXQuantum.3.020316,Zenesini2024}.
+Remarkably, at intermediate $\Delta$, the system is in a partially-relaxed regime, with coexisting partial equilibration and very long-lived partial quasi-localization.
+Moreover, the three relaxation regimes present as well a markedly different evolution of the entanglement entropy~\cite{SM}.
+The observation of these dynamics is well within reach of present experiments.

 \paragraph{Model.--} We consider two parallel spin-$1/2$ chains of $L$ sites, denoted as A and B. The chains are characterized by a lattice spacing $a$, set to $a=1$ below, and are separated by a distance $\Delta$~(Fig. \ref{fig:1}~(a)).
+We assume $\Delta>a$.
 Due to resonant electric dipole-dipole interactions, at zero electric field the spins undergo both intra-leg and inter-leg exchange interactions.
 The system is then described by the Hamiltonian:

 with $\hat{s}_{i}^{\alpha}=\hat{\sigma}_{i}^{\alpha}/2$ the spin operators in terms of the Pauli matrices $\hat{\sigma}_{i}^{x,y,z}$ that act on the spin at site $i$.
 We focus our attention below on exchange couplings of the form